secondary-smiles/metaphone-ts/README.md

 This implementation of the algorithm is quite fast, taking approx. `380 nanoseconds` per word according to `deno bench`
+> Tested on a 2020 M1 MacBook Pro, 16gb

 ## Use Cases